apache/plc4x/README.md

 ### Environment

-Currently the project is configured to require the following software:
+Currently, the project is configured to require the following software:

 1. Java 8 JDK: For running Maven in general as well as compiling the Java and Scala modules `JAVA_HOME` configured to point to that.